ATLauncher/javascript/packages/atlauncher-scripts/README.md

 `atlauncher-scripts lint [type] [--watch] [--debug]`

 Takes in one argument which is the type of files to lint.
-Should be either `js` or `md`.
-CSS linting coming in the future.
+Should be either `js`, `md` or `pj` (package.json).
+CSS linting is coming in the future.

 You can provide a `--watch` switch to allow watching of files.